-Fig 3.76 - The analog voltage varies continuously between 0 and 1 V, but the two-bit digital system only has four values to represent the analog voltage, so each can only represent a portion of the analog signal's range.
+Fig 3.76 - The analog voltage varies continuously between 0 and 1 V, but the two-bit digital system only has four values to represent the analog voltage, so representation of the analog voltage is coarse.

-Fig 3.75 - Schematic symbols (A) for digital-to-analog converters (DAC) and analog-to-digital converters (ADC).
+Fig 3.75 - Schematic symbols (A) for digital-to-analog converters (DAC) and analogto-digital converters (ADC).
 The general block diagram of a system (B) that digitizes an analog signal, operates on it as digital data, then converts it back to analog form.

 The process of converting a continuous range of possible values to a limited number of discrete values is called digitization and each discrete value is called a code or a quantization code.
-The number of possible codes that can represent an analog quantity is $2^N$ , where N is the number of bits in the code.
-A two-bit number can have four codes as shown in Fig 3.76, a four-bit number can have sixteen codes, an eight-bit number 256 codes, and so forth.
+The number of possible codes that can represent an analog quantity is 2^N, where N is the number of bits in the code.
+A twobit number can have four codes as shown in Fig 3.76, a four-bit number can have sixteen codes, an eight-bit number 256 codes, and so forth.
 Assuming that the smallest change in code values is one bit, that value is called the least significant bit (LSB) regardless of its position in the format used to represent digital numbers.